cmoinard/cmoinard.github.io/_posts/2022-12-11-fsharp-music-theory-02-major-scale.md

 ## Theory

-There are 12 notes in an octave, but if I play random notes, the sound of the melody will closer to a piano that fells down the stairs than a Beethoven sonata.
+There are 12 notes in an octave, but if I play random notes, the sound of the melody will be closer to a piano falling down the stairs than a Beethoven sonata.
 Fortunately, scales will help us.

 The most famous scale is the major scale.
 A scale has a starting note named **root** and other notes after it.
 In example the C major scale is: